Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: Discussion

 \section{Discussion}

-In the present paper, we introduced a new technique, the score attack, for lower bounding the privacy-constrained minimax risk in differentially private learning.
-We demonstrated the effectiveness of this novel technique through a range of examples covering classical statistical problems, a ranking problem, a high-dimensional sparse problem, and a nonparametric problem.
-In each example, we were able to obtain an optimal minimax lower bound (up to at most a logarithmic factor) by defining an appropriate form of score attack and carrying out the analysis introduced in Section \ref{sec: general lb}.
-These results suggest that the score attack technique could be useful for characterizing the necessary cost of differential privacy in other statistical problems.
+This paper introduced a new technique, the score attack, for deriving lower bounds on the privacy-constrained minimax risk in differentially private learning.
+We demonstrated the versatility and effectiveness of this approach in a variety of settings, including classical statistical estimation, ranking, high-dimensional sparse models, and nonparametric regression.
+In each case, we obtained minimax lower bounds that are optimal up to at most logarithmic factors by formulating a suitable score attack and applying the general analysis developed in Section \ref{sec: general lb}.
+These results suggest that the score attack framework offers a promising and broadly applicable tool for characterizing the fundamental costs of ensuring differential privacy in statistical inference.
+Several open questions remain and merit further exploration.

-The logarithmic gaps between upper and lower bounds in this paper may warrant further investigation.
-Some of them appear to be artifacts of truncating unbounded data or compositing iterative steps, and can potentially be eliminated by constructing more efficient algorithms.
-Some other gaps related to the privacy parameter $\delta$ may suggest interesting questions about the inherent difficulty of parameter estimation with differential privacy, for example, whether, or when, the ``approximate", $(\varepsilon, \delta)$-differential privacy is less costly in statistical inference than the ``pure", $(\varepsilon, 0)$-differential privacy in all statistical problems.
+\textbf{The logarithmic gaps between upper and lower bounds.} Some of them appear to be artifacts of truncating unbounded data or compositing iterative steps, and can potentially be eliminated by constructing more efficient algorithms.
+Some other gaps related to the privacy parameter $\delta$ may suggest interesting questions about the inherent difficulty of parameter estimation with differential privacy, for example, whether, or when, the ``approximate'', $(\varepsilon, \delta)$-differential privacy is less costly in statistical inference than the ``pure'', $(\varepsilon, 0)$-differential privacy in all statistical problems.

+\textbf{The cost of $(\varepsilon, 0)$-differential privacy.} Related to the previous problem, the $(\varepsilon, 0)$-differential privacy constrained minimax risk is not fully studied in this paper.
+In the lower bound direction, all $(\varepsilon, \delta)$-differential privacy lower bounds in this paper extend to $(\varepsilon, 0)$-differential privacy, as the class of $(\varepsilon, 0)$-differentially private estimators is a subset of $(\varepsilon, \delta)$-differentially private estimators.
+However, the algorithms in this paper do not in general satisfy $(\varepsilon, 0)$-differential privacy, leaving unanswered the question of minimax optimality under $(\varepsilon, 0)$-differential privacy.